 While adult moths might not cause damage or be harmful to you, their larvae can be quite the pests.
 Moth larvae will eat through dry goods and fabrics, leaving many objects in your home ruined or damaged.
 There are hundreds of different kinds of moths, but the ones you will probably deal with are pantry and clothes moths.
+Learn how you can prevent moths from coming into your house and how to handle moths if they invade.

 Stop Moths Before They Invade Your Home